 The Edinburgh Festival Fringe began that year too, when eight theatrical companies gatecrashed the festival.
 Since then, performance groups have followed suit, creating a showcase of pop-up performances year after year.

 Since then the number of performances has increased by more than 20%.
 You can do the maths to work out how jam-packed the festivals can be.

 Guests at the festival have included Sean Connery and Dizzee Rascal, while performances have included an opera about Barack Obama and ‘sing-along-spectaculars’ inspired by the TV series Glee.

-5. In 2010 the Edinburgh Fringe broke box office records, selling almost 2 million tickets for over 40,000 performances.
+5. In 2010 the Edinburgh Fringe broke box office records, selling almost 2 million tickets for over 40,000 performances

-Luckily you still have a chance to catch the action and there is still availability in many of the Edinburgh apartments that SilverDoor represent.
+Luckily you still have a chance to catch the action and there is still availability in many of the Edinburgh apartments that SilverDoor represents.
 Abercromby Apartments, for example, provide the perfect place to relax after a day of enjoying the festivals.